Visual Arts (ART)

 ART 413.
 Printmaking II.
 4 Hours.

 Continuation of ART 332.
 Emphasis on technique, skill, and aesthetic development in contemporary nontoxic, solvent-free printmaking practices.
 Advanced exploration of etch and non-etch techniques using acrylic hardgrounds, water-based softgrounds, acrylic aquatint, photopolymer emulsions, and digital imaging techniques.
 Introduction to other printmaking methods such as relief and letterpress printing.
-Course Information: Prerequisite: ART 332.
+Course Information: Prerequisites: ART 332.

 ART 414.
 Printmaking III.
 4 Hours.

 Continuation of ART 413.
 Emphasis on technique, skill, and aesthetic development in contemporary nontoxic, solvent-free printmaking methods.
 Advanced research and exploration of etch and non-etch techniques and their combination with other print and hand work processes.
 Development of a cohesive body of printed works as well as a personal aesthetic within printmaking.
 Emphasis on advanced digital imaging applications for printmaking and photographic darkroom halftone processes.
-Course Information: Prerequisite: ART 413.
+Course Information: Prerequisites: ART 413.

 ART 419.
 Egyptology.
 4 Hours.